 Even when I had figured all this out, I did not know how poor my mental health had become, as I had nothing to compare it to, and because it had crept up on me slowly, I don’t think I realised how bad things had become.
 Eventually, I think it just hit a threshold and instead of feeling a little bit off and irritable, I was now feeling quite a lot of psychological pain and my brain would no longer function properly.

 Not only did it affect me emotionally and psychologically, but it also began to affect my social life too.
 I no longer found joy in doing anything and barely had enough energy for myself, never mind anyone else.
 I would constantly cancel on people and make excuses not to go out and socialise, which only gave me something else to worry about as I now feared I would lose those around me.

-Learning to open up about your mental health
+Learning to open up about your anxiety and how you feel

 It was at this point I knew I needed to open up more as keeping quiet was just creating more problems.
 For a man, opening up was not easy as there was a lot of ignorance around mental health at the time, but I thought if people want to judge me, then that is their problem, not mine.
 My priority now has to be to myself, and if opening up helps me, then this is what I need to do.